Adige-Calculations/Developing-simulation-on-cloud/src/workflow.md

   }
 }
 ```
-A config file for webpack must be configured.
+The config file for webpack must be configured as:
 - webpack.config.js
+Which should contain a similar configuration as the follwing:

 ```js
 const path = require("path");